Missouri Water Quality at a Glance

 Kansas City Water Quality

 Comprehensive analysis of Kansas City’s water infrastructure, treatment processes, and quality monitoring.
-Includes information on Missouri River water sources, system reliability improvements following the record 1,844 water main breaks in 2012, and ongoing PFAS monitoring programs.
+Includes information on Missouri River water sources, system reliability improvements following the record 1,844 water main breaks in 2012, PFAS monitoring programmes, and disinfection byproduct levels from river water treatment.

 St. Louis Water Quality

-Detailed assessment of St. Louis metropolitan area water systems, covering water quality testing including chromium-6 monitoring, infrastructure modernization for aging systems averaging 55-65 years, and compliance with emerging contaminant regulations in Missouri’s largest metropolitan area.
+Detailed assessment of St. Louis metropolitan area water systems, including chromium-6 monitoring (averaging 1,600 ppt — 63× health guidelines), infrastructure modernisation for aging water mains averaging 55–65 years, and compliance with PFAS and disinfection byproduct regulations in Missouri’s largest metropolitan area.

 Frequently Asked Questions